Shared Electric Moped Parking Permit Program

 - Payment in metered parallel parking spaces, if parked on the line between spaces, or in front of the parking meter (if there is no line)

 - These permits are only available to Shared Electric Moped Organizations which provide pre-approved members access to a citywide network of at least 100 shared e-mopeds.

 - Each permit costs $107 per year.
 Like Residential Parking Permits, the rate is set to cover the estimated cost to administer and enforce the program.

-- Permitted providers are required to share data on e-moped usage and parking to help the SFMTA address issues (e.g. crowding) as needed.
+- Permitted providers are required to share data on e-moped usage and parking to help the SFMTA address issues (e.g. parking stagnation, parking congestion) as needed.

 About Shared E-Mopeds

-Shared e-moped service is offered in San Francisco by Scoot Networks and Revel Transit, providing short-term use of electric mopeds in free-floating fashion – a trip can begin and end anywhere within the operator's defined service area.
-Scoot's and Revel's shared e-mopeds are rented with a smartphone app.
+Shared e-moped service is offered in San Francisco by Revel Transit, providing short-term use of electric mopeds in free-floating fashion – a trip can begin and end anywhere within the operator's defined service area.
+Revel's shared e-mopeds are rented with a smartphone app.
 They're priced for short trips within San Francisco, and between users they’re parked at the curb or in a parking lot or garage.
 Like other mopeds and motorcycles, they can be parked in the small curb spaces between cars or short "scrap" curb segments between driveways.

 The Shared Electric Moped Parking Permit Program was approved by the SFMTA Board of Directors at its June 20 2017 meeting.
-The board voted to lift the 8-foot curb space limit (a trial condition) and exempted permitted shared e-mopeds from time limits in Residential Parking Permit areas (like a conventional RPP permit).
+The board voted to lift an 8-foot curb space limit (a condition of an earlier trial policy) and exempted permitted shared e-mopeds from time limits in Residential Parking Permit areas (like a conventional RPP permit).

 We continue to evaluate the program’s effectiveness for any adjustments needed using data on e-moped usage from Scoot and Revel, SFMTA's real-time data on parking usage from meters, and other other input and observations.
 Using that data, we look to determine where demand for motorcycle parking is growing and propose new spaces where they’re needed.

 Shared E-Mopeds: Part of the Solution